-Honeybee biology and behaviour, manipulation of honeybee colonies, honeybee pathology as well as the production and qualitative control of honey and other beehive products.
-Includes lectures, practicals and laboratory work, as well as educational visits at apiaries.
+Honeybee biology and manipulation of behaviour, honeybee colonies, honeybee pathology as well as the production and qualitative control of honey and other beehive products.
+Includes lectures. practicals and laboratory work, as well as educational visits at apiaries.

 ABF 333 Feed Science and Technology (4 ECTS)